Early Music Medieval – Renaissance, instrument/voice

 Places on the degree programme are limited; a quota is set for first-year admissions.
 Based on the framework regulations governing student intake restrictions for Bachelor and Master’s degree programmes at the University of Applied Sciences and Arts (FHNW), the FHNW Academy of Music shall make its final selection based on the level and comparative ranking of the applicants examination results.

 Audition plus interview: Please prepare a programme of 15 to max.
 20 minutes with pieces from at least three different stylistic fields.
-Also use the repertoire samples as a guide.
-The programme may be identical to the one of the video.
+Use the repertoire samples as a guide.
+The programme must be submitted together with the list of works for the entrance exam on-site.
 The candidate may choose the first piece.
 Then, the jury will decide which works to play and is allowed to interrupt the audition at any time.
 Afterwards, there will be a short conversation about the study objectives and contents as well as the applicant´s prior education, experience and career goals, the preferred professor, etc.

 The general section of the entrance exam (theory) takes place on the same day, usually before or after the on-site audition for the main subject (duration: 10 min.):